 “Ah, this is so good,” Peter grinned contentedly, wiping butter from his chin.
 “Almost as good as the food the Mothers made for us in Crawcester.
 What was it that Mother Moss used to say?
 An empty belly is the best judge of food?”

 Pup burped loudly then yawned hugely.
 He clambered onto one of the makeshift beds set against the wall and drew the linen sheets about him.
 “I miss Bas already,” he whines.
 “She always used to sing Pup a lullaby.
 Can you sing Pup one?”

 “Perhaps you can sing one to yourself,” Peter suggested kindly.

 Pup’s brow wrinkled with the effort and his voice wavered with emotion as he sang: “A cat once walked, on the skyline of the roofs, as silent as a thief, silhouetted by the Moon, a shadow-thief; a clever thief, who stole a silver spoon…”

-They froze as a deep, rich, baritone sounded beyond the rotting door leading to the sewers: “…from the Mistress of the House, and a stranger to the truth, he stole all six gold teeth, from her husband’s mouth, then the rattle from the baby, who then stole the cat’s lament, and set up a mewling cry, that stole the hearts of passers-by, who chased the clever cat, and tied about its neck a bell, ending eight of all nine lives…”
+They froze as a deep, rich baritone sounded beyond the rotting door leading to the sewers: “…from the Mistress of the House, and a stranger to the truth, he stole all six gold teeth, from her husband’s mouth, then the rattle from the baby, who then stole the cat’s lament, and set up a mewling cry, that stole the hearts of passers-by, who chased the clever cat, and tied about its neck a bell, ending eight of his nine lives…”

 “Yes,” Surl said warily.
 “But be mindful or you die.”